skywodd/avr_vgm_player/sn76489_test/README.md

 ### Overview

 This program is a simple test code for the SN76489 PSG sound chip using an AVR ATmega328p mcu.
+This program configure the SN76489 to play notes: SOL, LA, SI and noise in loop for 1 second each.

-* For more informations about wiring please see: http://members.casema.nl/hhaydn/howel/parts/76489.htm
+* For more informations about wiring please see: http://members.casema.nl/hhaydn/howel/parts/76489.htm (remark: THE Fn bits are INVERTED, so you should read F0=F9, F1=F8, ...)
-* For more informations about SN76489 registers please see: http://www.smspower.org/Development/SN76489
+* For more informations about SN76489 registers please see: http://www.smspower.org/Development/SN76489 (remark: Fn bits are OK in this one)

 ---
 ### Remarks